 History by Decade

 Star Air Lines received most of the routes it wanted from the CAA but was denied the coveted Alaska/Seattle run.
 That went to Pan American.
-Star bought three small Alaskan carriers in 1942, changed its name to Alaska Star Airlines and then Alaska Airlines in 1944.
+Star bought three small Alaskan carriers in 1942, changed its name to Alaska Star Airlines and then to Alaska Airlines in 1944.
 The company grew despite a shortage of workers during the war, feuds with the CAB, and cash troubles that had employees paying for fuel out of their own pockets.
 In the late ‘40s, charter operations overshadowed scheduled service, and Alaska became the largest charter operator in the world.
-Using surplus military aircraft, it flew everywhere, carrying food in the Berlin Airlift and refugees to the settlement of Israel.
+Using surplus military aircraft, we flew everywhere, carrying food in the Berlin Airlift and refugees to the settlement of Israel.

 A life vest neat is beneath each seat.

 They're stored so we won't lose ‘em.

 Now fix your eyes on the stewardies.

 At Alaska Airlines, we became the first commercial carrier to fly the Lockheed Hercules, hauling drilling rigs to Alaska's oil-rich North Slope and later to the jungles of Ecuador.
 The Boeing 727, our company's signature aircraft for 25 years, joined the fleet in the mid-60s.
 We debuted in Southeast Alaska at Sitka in ‘67 and a year later merged with two long-time Southeast airlines, Alaska Coastal-Ellis and Cordova.